Yale-BIM/f21-assignments/assignment-3/README.md

     you shouldn't commit the bag to your repository!
 Otherwise, you will make your repository unnecessarily heavy.

-- **III-3.** Explain in your report what is the difference between calling the `lookup_transform` function from the tf2 API with rospy.Time(0) or rospy.Time.now() as third argument?

-    > Note that how you call the lookup_transform function can have an effect on the rate of operation of your virtual_camera.py node.
-Try changing how you call the function in your node and check how often are you able to publish images through the /virtual_camera/image_raw topic.
-Use the [rostopic hz](http://wiki.ros.org/rostopic) tool to this end.

 - **III-4.** Modify your virtual_camera.py node so that the circle is only drawn if the target is in front of the camera.
 That is, the circle should be drawn only if the Z component of the target's position is